cseferlis/OMDSMod4/Homework 3c/Microsoft Power BI/README.md

 - Include interactive elements such as slicers or filters to enhance the user experience.

 ## Submission

-Ensure your BU account information is visible in the top right corner of your screenshots for verification.
+**Ensure your BU account information is visible in the top right corner of your screenshots for verification.**

-Your submission should include:
+Submit the following as proof of your work:

 1. **Screenshot of your Snowflake Schema data model**:
    - <img src="../../images/hw3c/datamodel.png" alt="Screenshot" width="400">